vesellov/bitdust.docs.old/api.md

 ### suppliers\_list()

-This method returns a list of suppliers, those nodes stores my data on own machines.
+This method returns a list of suppliers - nodes which stores your encrypted data on own machines.

     {'status': 'OK',
      'result':  [ {  'connected': '05-06-2016 13:06:05',